bfrg/gpg-guide/README.md

 ## Revoke a key

-If for instance the private key bas been stolen, the UID has been changed or you forget the passphrase, it is immportant to notify others that the public key should no longer be used.
+If, for instance, the private key bas been stolen, the UID has been changed, or you forgot the passphrase, it is important to notify others that the public key should no longer be used.
 After generating a new key it is recommended to immediately generate a **revocation certificate**:
 ```bash